Lương Xuân Trường: Incheon United

-On 28 December 2015, Xuân Trường joined Incheon United on a 2 years loan deal with the alleged transfer fee of US$300,000.
-He became the first Vietnamese player to play in K League He made his debut game on 23 May 2016 versus Gwangju FC, he was named in the starting eleven of Incheon United, played 60 minutes and was replaced.
+On 28 December 2015, Xuân Trường joined Incheon United on 2 years loan deal with the alleged transfer fee of US$300,000.
+He became the first Vietnamese player to play in K League.
+He made his debut game on 23 May 2016 versus Gwangju FC, he was named in the starting eleven of Incheon United, played 60 minutes and was replaced.
 After that Incheon United lost by 1 goal to nil.

 Gangwon FC

-On 21 December 2016, Xuân Trường moved from Incheon United to Gangwon FC on 1-year loan deal.
+On 21 December 2016, Xuân Trường moved from Incheon United to Gangwon FC on a year loan deal.